 They also have opportunities to take part in events such as a summer picnic and theatre production.
 Each regional group also has at least one ambassador who represent the voice of the regional group in the publica arena.

 Ambassadors join a programme that runs for one year with two weekend residentials and opportunities to participate in media training, public speaking training and personal development support.

 We also offer a toolkit for teachers to help staff and students learn best about how to support adopted young people at school.

-Parents: A safe place where your children can express themselves while building friendships with other adopted young people who have a shared understanding of each other's experiences.
+- Parents, by offering a safe place where adopted children can express themselves while building friendships and sharing understanding of each other's experiences.